 A misdemeanor is a “lesser” offense.
 What constitutes a misdemeanor varies from state to state and even across time.
 If you got a bench warrant for a crime that used to be a felony (like marijuana possession in some states), but which is now a misdemeanor, you still have a felony warrant for your arrest!

 New York generally doesn’t want to pay the expense of moving a person from California all the way across the country for a parking ticket.
 However, under certain circumstances, they might very well do just that!
 You could go to this company for information on foreign subpoenas.

-What Happens if I Have a Warrant in Another State?
+What Happens if I Have a Warrant For Arrest in Another State?

-There is really only one thing to do if you have a warrant in another state.
-Get an attorney and turn yourself in.
+There is really only one thing to do if you have a bench warrant in another state.
+Get an attorney for criminal defense and turn yourself in.
 The longer you wait, the worse the consequences will become.

 Public defenders get a bad rap, but they really do try their best.
 It’s part of the profession.
 It’s the foundation of any attorney’s career to try and uphold justice.